-True, it doesn’t earn points that you can use for a free award night at an amazing hotel.
-It earns something even more “valuable”: Straight up cash.
-You can use cash for a night at an amazing hotel if you like.
-Or you can use it to pay utilities or for an oil change or a new TV or a flight to Australia.
+True, it doesn’t earn points that you can use for a free-award night at an amazing hotel.
+It earns something even more valuable: Straight-up cash.
+You can use that cash for a night at an amazing hotel if you like.
+Or you can use it to pay utilities, or for an oil change, a new TV or a flight to Australia.

 It comes with a $95 annual fee, waived the first year.
-So you can try it out for free one year and see if it’s actually worth paying the annual fee.
-But because this card possesses the bonus categories of a few different cards, this could be a good way to consolidate your wallet by getting rid of some of those cards and saving money on annual fees.
+So you can try it out for free one year and see if it’s actually worth the annual fee.
+But because this card possesses the bonus categories of a few different cards, this could be a good way to consolidate your wallet by getting rid of some of those other cards and saving money on those annual fees.

 Hopefully other banks are having the same epiphany as I, and are scrambling to answer with a card of their own.
-I’ll gladly give them all a test drive if they come with an equally generous welcome bonus!
+I’ll gladly give them all a test drive if they come with an equally generous welcome bonus.

 For more information about this card, check out these articles:

 - Capital One Savor Cash Rewards Credit Card Review

 - Capital One Savor Cash Rewards Credit Card Benefits and Perks

 And subscribe to our newsletter for more helpful credit card analysis like this!